Get Help from Bob Vila

 Muriatic acid is also useful in cleaning excess smears of dried mortar and grout, or when attempting to alleviate tough rust stains.
 But please be advised that you must be extremely cautious with this powerful acid.
 Don’t even use muriatic acid unless you really need to.
 If you must, then be sure to wear protective gear (including protective clothing) and always follow the manufacturer’s directions for dilution.
 Allow for plenty of ventilation.

-My preference is to begin with the least toxic cleanser and up the ante as needed.
+My preference is to begin with the least toxic cleanser and up the ante as needed – especially when first learning how to clean concrete.
 Try applying common detergents directly to the tough spots and scrubbing with a bristle (not wire) brush.
 Hydrogen peroxide or ammonia also work well.

 For indoor jobs, you might try scrubbing with TSP before rolling on a masonry primer and a masonry topcoat.
 Such a coating would hide the old stains and seal the concrete to prevent further staining.